redhat-beyond/documents/tutorial/part-5.md

 The command will create the `msgboard/migrations/0001_initial.py` file.
 If we look inside it we can see the command for creating our database table.

-{% alert %}If we did not register our app as specified in [Task 2][task2] above, the command will fail with the following error message:{% endalert %}
+{% rhalert %}If we did not register our app as specified in [Task 2][task2] above, the command will fail with the following error message:{% endrhalert %}

 ```
 No installed app with label 'msgboard'.